holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 This regime is termed _double-descent_, and it has also been empirically validated in Nakkiran et al., 2019, for modern neural network architecture on established and challenging datasets.

-To address model selection in the small data domain using highly overparameterized neural networks, we review a recent ICML 2020 paper by [Deepmind](https://proceedings.icml.cc/static/paper_files/icml/2020/6899-Paper.pdf) (Bornschein, 2020).
+To address model selection in the small data domain using highly overparameterized neural networks, we review a recent ICML 2020 paper by [Deepmind](https://proceedings.icml.cc/static/paper_files/icml/2020/6899-Paper.pdf) (Bornschein, 2020) - henceforth named as "the paper".
 The paper is an empirical study of generalization error as a function of training set size, which is obviously interesting from an academic point of view.
 But **perhaps even more useful** is the fact, that if we can **train on a smaller subset** of our training data while maintaining generalizable results, we can **reduce the computational overhead in model selection and hyperparmater tuning significantly**.
 And that is exactly the conclusion of the above paper.